Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Discussion

-In light of the above insights and challenges, AI/ ML fairness should be considered throughout the entire SDLC process, from requirement elicitation to deployment and maintenance.
-Incorporating fairness early in the SDLC allows organizations to proactively address the biased AI decisions before it becomes costly in later stages.
-First, training is mandatory across organizations to clarify the distinction between AI/ML model fairness and their accuracy.
-This is needed to increase the software practitioners' awareness of AI fairness and therefore encourage them to prioritize it in the AI software development lifecycle.
-Further, providing guidelines for establishing context-sensitive fairness definitions and the corresponding evaluation metrics is needed to provide a clear standard for evaluating AI fairness internally.
-Additionally, it is essential to have stakeholders involved in defining, refining, and formally documenting fairness requirements so that diverse perspectives are taken into account.
-We also suggest using systematic bias detection, monitoring, and mitigation to guarantee clarity, traceability, and consistent application of fairness across the SDLC.
+In light of the above insights and \imp{the corresponding implications}, AI/ML fairness should be considered throughout the entire SDLC process, from requirement elicitation to deployment and maintenance.
+Incorporating fairness early in the SDLC allows organizations to proactively address the biased AI decisions before it becomes costly in later stages. \imp{In the following, we organize our recommendations along three dimensions: training, guidelines, and operational practices, cover the knowledge, processes, and technical steps needed to implement fairness across the SDLC.
+More in detail, \textbf{training} addresses the inconsistency / ambiguity in how practitioners define fairness and understand fairness concerns (RQ1). \textbf{Practical guidelines} are needed to help practitioners manage fairness in all phases of the AI lifecycle~\cite{ferrara2024fairnessinterview,de2025software} (RQ2). \textbf{Operational practices} enable the application and validation of fairness, addressing the corresponding faced challenges, along with trade-offs with other project priorities (RQ3 and RQ4).
+Together, these dimensions cover the knowledge, processes, and technical steps needed to implement fairness effectively across the SDLC.}

+\paragraph{\imp{\textbf{Training}}} First, training is mandatory across organizations to clarify the distinction between AI/ML model fairness and their accuracy.
+This is needed to increase the software practitioners' awareness of AI fairness and therefore encourage them to prioritize it in the AI software development lifecycle. \imp{More specifically, training should include i) educating practitioners about AI/ML fairness and what it stands for, highlighting common misunderstandings such as confusing fairness with model accuracy, and ii) sharing practical examples of fairness concerns observed in real projects.
+It should be delivered through in-company workshops or hands-on sessions by AI/ML fairness experts, given to all new staff and repeated periodically for existing team members, with completion tracked by team leads or HR.}